Frequently Asked Questions

 The team at James A. Bullard Jr., P.C. is dedicated to providing the people of Richmond with knowledgeable and aggressive representation, and we can assist you no matter what type of misdemeanor or felony charges have been brought against you.
 We understand that this is a confusing time, and to help answer some of your questions, we have provided the following information.
-If you would like to learn more about your specific situation, please contact our firm as soon as possible to discuss your case with our experienced criminal defense team.
+If you would like to learn more about your specific situation, please contact our firm as soon as possible to discuss your case with our experienced Richmond criminal defense lawyer.

 If I am arrested, should I speak with the police?

 After arrest, you should identify yourself to the officer and then immediately request the assistance of an attorney before exercising your Fifth Amendment right to stay silent.
 If you make any self-incriminating statements, the prosecution will be sure to exploit these remarks, which is why you must refrain from speaking to the investigators until your attorney is present.
 The officers are legally allowed to lie to you in an attempt to obtain incriminating information, but your legal counselor can help you understand your options and advise you of which questions to answer.

 Does it help my defense if I wasn't read my rights?

 If the arresting officer did not read your Miranda Rights, you should speak with a knowledgeable defense attorney immediately.
 Law enforcement agents have a responsibility to make a person taken into custody fully aware of their legal rights and options.
 The officer's failure to read your Fifth Amendment rights is very significant, as the judge may rule that any self-incriminating statements made at the time of arrest are inadmissible as evidence.